micromarket-lk/micromarket-v1-frontend/README.md

 Kubernetes ensures vertical scalability by automatically adjusting the allocated resources for the frontend application based on utilization metrics.
 This allows the frontend to handle increased traffic and user demands efficiently.

----

-This concludes the documentation for the frontend architecture of the application.
-It covers the technology stack, monolithic architectural pattern, deployment on Google Cloud Platform (GCP) with Kubernetes for vertical scaling, and containerization using Docker.
-The monolithic architecture provides simplicity during development, while Kubernetes ensures efficient scaling and resource management for the frontend application.